Free School Meals

 If you receive free school meals prior to 1st April 2019 for a child who is currently in education, you will not automatically be entitled for any sibling who starts school after this date.
 The transitional protection only covers the child you receive free school meals for at the time.
 Your income will have to be assessed when a sibling starts school to see if you meet the new criteria for them.

-School Clothing Grant
+School Essentials Grant

 - School uniform including coats and shoes;